OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 information, including evidence for the taxon and the identity of the curator.
 We expose this provenance information through the web site and the taxonomy API.

 We also provide a feedback mechanism on the synthetic tree browser, and find that most of the comments left are about taxonomy.
-Expanding this feature to capture this feedback in more structured, and therefore machine-readable, format would allow users to directly contribute taxonomic patches to the system.
+Expanding this feature to capture this feedback in a more structured, and therefore machine-readable, format would allow users to directly contribute taxonomic patches to the system.

 ## Comparison to other taxonomies